Incoming International, Visiting and Erasmus students with Disabilities

 Funding for International students

-It is recommended that you contact the Disability Service in Trinity in advance of your acceptance of a place at Trinity, so we can advise you on the types of support available.
+It is recommended that you contact the Disability Service in Trinity in advance of accepting a place at Trinity, so we can advise you on the types of support available.
 Incoming International and Erasmus, visiting or exchange students should apply for funded supports in their home country and/or home university in advance of arrival.